Two-Qubit Module Based on Phonon-Coupled Ge Hole-Spin Qubits: Design, Fabrication, and Readout at 1-4 K: Conclusion

 \section{Conclusion}

-We have presented a concrete device architecture for phonon-coupled Ge hole-spin qubits that integrates a high-mobility strained Ge/SiGe heterostructure, a suspended PnC cavity, gate-defined double quantum dots, and RF-reflectometry-based readout.
+We have presented a device-level design study for phonon-coupled Ge hole-spin qubits that integrates a high-mobility strained Ge/SiGe heterostructure, a suspended PnC cavity, gate-defined double quantum dots, and RF-reflectometry-based readout.
 Building on recent advances in Ge materials and spin-qubit platforms that demonstrate fast, high-fidelity control in planar Ge/SiGe heterostructures, ~\cite{scappucci2021germanium,hendrickx2020fast,li2023quantumtransport} our design specifies a realistic materials stack, nanofabrication process, and cryogenic measurement environment targeted at operation in the $1$--$4~\mathrm{K}$ regime.
-The resulting two-qubit module is therefore not an abstract proposal, but a well-defined experimental system that can be fabricated and benchmarked using currently available infrastructure.
+The resulting two-qubit module is not presented as an experimentally validated device; rather, it is a well-defined experimental system that can be fabricated and benchmarked using currently available infrastructure.

 A central element of the architecture is the integration of the qubits into a defect cavity of a two-dimensional PnC patterned directly into the Ge membrane.
 Inspired by advances in optomechanical and quantum-acoustic systems, ~\cite{eichenfield2009optomechanical,chu2017quantumacoustics,arrangoiz2019resolving,bienfait2019phonon} the PnC bandgap and defect mode are engineered to suppress decay into bulk phonons while enabling strong, spectrally selective spin--phonon coupling.
 We have outlined a comprehensive experimental program that employs established spin-to-charge conversion and RF sensing techniques ~\cite{elzerman2004single,colless2013rfqd,petit2020universal} to characterize charge stability, single-qubit coherence, phonon-modified relaxation, and ultimately phonon-mediated two-qubit interactions within this engineered phononic environment.